 The first AFIS system in the U.S. was

 That changed in 1999, with the introduction of Integrated AFIS (IAFIS).
 This system is maintained by the FBI’s Criminal Justice Information Services Division.
-It can categorize, search and retrieve fingerprints from virtually anywhere in the country in as little as 30 minutes.
+It can categorize, search, and retrieve fingerprints from virtually anywhere in the country in as little as 30 minutes.
 It also includes mug shots and criminal histories on some 47 million people.
-IAFIS allows local, state and federal law enforcement agencies to have access to the same huge database of information.
+IAFIS allows local, state, and federal law enforcement agencies to access the same huge information database.
 The IAFIS system operates 24 hours a day, 365 days a year.

-Here are just a few of thebiometrics you might be using in the near future:
+Here are just a few of the biometrics you might be using shortly:

-- Eye scans: Both the retina (the layer of tissue in the back of the eye that converts light into nervesignals) and the iris (the colored part of the eye) have unique characteristics that make them highly accurate biometrics.
-For a retinal scan, a person holds his or her eye close to the scanning device for 10 to 15 seconds while a low-intensity lightand sensor analyze distinct patterns.
-Although retinal scans are used in very high-security institutions like power plants and the military areas, they are currently too expensive to be practical for widespread use.
-Irises have more than 200 different unique identifying characteristics (about six times more than fingerprints) ranging from rings to freckles.
+- Eye scans: Both the retina (the layer of tissue in the back of the eye that converts light into nerve signals) and the iris (the colored part of the eye) have unique characteristics that make them highly accurate biometrics.
+A person holds his or her eye close to the scanning device for 10 to 15 seconds for a retinal scan while a low-intensity light and sensor analyze distinct patterns.
+Although retinal scans are used in very high-security institutions like power plants and military areas, they are currently too expensive to be practical for widespread use.
+Irises have more than 200 different unique identifying characteristics (about six times more than fingerprints), ranging from rings to freckles.
 Iris identification systems take only about two seconds to scan the iris and look for patterns.
 They’re used in some prisons and a few airports.

 Some of these technologies are still in development, so it isn’t yet known which is the most effective form of identification.
 And of course, some types of biometrics are better suited for specific tasks than others.
 For example, voice fingerprints are most appropriate for phone financial transactions.